jgarber623/refresh-dc.org/src/events/_posts/2016-11-17-healthcare-design-is-different-heres-how.md

 [WeWork Dupont Circle](https://www.wework.com/buildings/dupont-circle--washington-DC) is located at 1875 Connecticut Ave NW, 10th Floor, Washington, DC 20008, located a few blocks away from Dupont Circle Metro Station (red line).

-We’ll kick things off promptly at 7pm, but come by a bit early to meet other awesome Refreshers like you!
+We'll kick things off promptly at 7pm, but come by a bit early to meet other awesome Refreshers like you!